Using INTERNSG for Finding Interns, Part-Timers, Graduates

 How much should a company pay an intern / part-timer?

-Feel free to browse our latest jobs listing to get an idea what the latest market trend is like for paying interns / part-timers.
+Allowances / pay depends on the scope of work and roles.
+Please feel free to browse our latest jobs listing to get an idea of what the latest market trend is like for paying your candidates.

 Do my company need to pay CPF to an intern / part-timer?

 CPF contributions are payable when there is an employer-employee relationship, i.e. a contract of service.